mitojala/tsoha-mtb-spots/README.md

 - map search for spots
 - user input validation to add_spot form
 - user/admin privileges
-- proper alert to register user if username is taken
+- better feedback in register user if username is taken
+- mouse hover on a google maps marker shows information box
+- image of spot